SchedulesDirect/mfdb-json/README.md

 schedules to download.

 ##Back to MythTV
+###Antenna

+If you've configured an Antenna lineup above and it's your only lineup, then you're actually done at this point.

+###All others.

 Restart mythtv-setup

 Go to "5.
-Input connections" and associate the hardware inputs with the video source you created in the sd-utility script.
+Input connections" and associate the hardware inputs with the video sources you created in the sd-utility script.
+(Other than Antenna, because that's already done at this point.)

 You do not need to "Retrieve lineup" or scan for channels.